 - Vomit Indiscretion Shot: In "ZIM Eats Waffles", GIR is seen eating 2 waffles (while ZIM is being attacked by the "giant flesh-eating demon squid") and vomiting shortly afterwards.

 - Wacky Sound Effect: Lots.
-There is a specific sound effect for stupid people straining their brains.
+The sound of air being slowly let out of a balloon is the most common, used for stupid people are straining their brains.

 - The Walrus Was Paul: Jhonen Vasquez decided to celebrate the "one month only" rerun of the show in March 2010 by giving an Invader ZIM "fact" each day in his blog.
 All of them devolve into very, very sick tall tales.
 Considering he rails against the misinformation about the show and its circumstances on the first post, it's not hard to interpret this as his attempt to outdo his own fanbase at bullshitting.